Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Introduction

 Using strictly combinatorial methods developed in \cite{Lepoutre2019} and \cite{Lepoutre:thesis}, we use \cref{cor:bij4Intro} to give an interpretation of the rationality expressed in \cref{thm:AG00}.
 Moreover, we provide an explanation of the aforementioned structural difference between orientable and non-orientable maps.
-We also obtain additional deeper rationality results, depending on certain properties of the maps, namely the form of the \emph{offset graph} of the \emph{scheme} of the opening of the maps.
+Finally, we extend the methods of \cite{Lepoutre2019,Lepoutre:thesis} to the non-orientable case to obtain additional deeper rationality results, refining \cref{thm:AG00}, depending on certain properties of the maps, namely the form of the \emph{offset graph} of the \emph{scheme} of the opening of the maps.

 Last, but not least, we hope that our bijection opens the doors to study metric properties of some classes of random maps.
-Indeed, in most cases random maps are studied by use of labeled objects, however it was shown by Addario-Berry and Albenque \cite{Addario-BerryAlbenque2017} that the blossoming approach turned out to be more natural in certain cases.
+Indeed, in most cases random maps are studied by use of labeled objects, however it was shown in \cite{Addario-BerryAlbenque2017,AlbenqueHoldenSun2020} that the blossoming approach turned out to be more natural in certain cases.
 We hope that our bijection might shed some light on possible extension of the aforementioned result.